gbremble/api-docs/source/v1/includes/_custom_lists.md

 ```

-This endpoint can also be used to read data on `CustomList`s.
+This endpoint can also be used to read data on `CustomLists`.

 ### HTTP Request